RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 channels per cell, why cells seem to need so many and the biological rationale behind their condition-dependent expression both remain a mystery.

-&nbsp;&nbsp;&nbsp; &nbsp; While the copy numbers are known, their connection to survival is understudied.
+&nbsp;&nbsp;&nbsp; &nbsp; While their biochemical and biophysical characteristics have received much attention, their connection to survival is understudied.
 Drawing such a direct connection between channel copy number and survival requires quantitative *in vivo* experiments.
 To our knowledge, the work presented in van den Berg et al.